Mangarella/BreatheFree/Images/README.md

-Images derived from Time Series Analysis on Pollutant D.
+Images derived from Time Series Analysis on one Pollutant.